MajorFemi/Working_With_APIs/README.md

 --------

-target_url : A url path of maxlength 200, use Django’s models.URLField
+target_url : A url path of maxlength 200, use Djangoâ€™s models.URLField

-description : A string of maxlength 200, use Django’s models.CharField
+description : A string of maxlength 200, use Djangoâ€™s models.CharField

-identifier: A string of maxlength 20, use Django’s models.SlugField.
+identifier: A string of maxlength 20, use Djangoâ€™s models.SlugField.
 Set blank=True and unique=True for the field.

 author : A Foreign Key to the current user model.
-Make use of Django’s get_user_model function.
+Make use of Djangoâ€™s get_user_model function.

-created_date : A date-time column, use Django’s models.DateTimeField.
+created_date : A date-time column, use Djangoâ€™s models.DateTimeField.

 active :  A boolean (True or False), determining if the shortened URL is publicly accessible.
-Make use of Django’s BooleanField.
+Make use of Djangoâ€™s BooleanField.
 The default should be True.

 Now for the serializers.

 Create a new file seriazliers.py in the links app.
 It will hold all the logic for our serializers.
-Create a new serializer, LinkSerializer, which inherits DRF’s
+Create a new serializer, LinkSerializer, which inherits DRFâ€™s serializers.ModelSerializer

-serializers.ModelSerializer.
-It should have the following attributes: class Meta:

-model = Link

-fields = “__all__”

 On to the views.
 We will only allow users to interact with active/public urls through our API.

-In blog/views.py,  create a new view/class PostListApi, which inherits DRF’s generic ListAPIView,  it’s config/attributes should be:
+In blog/views.py,  create a new view/class PostListApi, which inherits DRFâ€™s generic ListAPIView

-queryset = Link.objects.filter(active=True)

-serializer_class = LinkSerializer

-Create another view, PostCreateApi, which inherits DRF’s generic CreateAPIView, with attributes:
+Create another view, PostCreateApi, which inherits DRFâ€™s generic CreateAPIView

-queryset = Link.objects.filter(active=True)

-serializer_class = LinkSerializer

-Create another view, PostDetailApi which inherits DRF’s generic RetrieveAPIView, with attributes:
+Create another view, PostDetailApi which inherits DRFâ€™s generic RetrieveAPIView

-queryset = Link.objects.filter(active=True)

-serializer_class = LinkSerializer

-Create another view PostUpdateApi, which inherits DRF’s generic UpdateAPIView, with attributes:
+Create another view PostUpdateApi, which inherits DRFâ€™s generic UpdateAPIView

-queryset = Link.object.filter(active=True)

-serializer_class = LinkSerializer

-Create another view PostDeleteApi, which inherits django’s generic DestroyAPIView, with attributes:
+Create another view PostDeleteApi, which inherits djangoâ€™s generic DestroyAPIView

-queryset= Link.objects.filter(active=True)

-serializer_class = LinkSerializer

-Create a file, links/urls.py, if it doesn’t already exist.
+Create a file, links/urls.py, if it doesnâ€™t already exist.

 Replace the content of links/urls.py with the content of https://github.com/TobeTek/Zuri/blob/main/starter-files/Working%20With%20APIs/urls.py